The bigger Facebook gets (more than 800 million strong now), the riper it gets for hoaxes and scams.

 There is no example of Facebook ever donating to anyone for spreading a message.
 If they wanted to help a single child, they would simply donate that money.
 They have a lot of it to give.

-Also, if Facebook were actually endorsing such a campaign, there would be much more behind it than a viral photo.
+Also, if Facebook were actually endorsing such a The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve., there would be much more behind it than a viral photo.
 They are Facebook.
 They would have written a blog post and countless media would have covered it.

 Something else to remember is that a true crime against privacy is being committed here.
 Someone has stolen these horrible pictures of a sick child and is using them to their twisted benefit.
 Imagine if those photos were of your child or someone you know.